david8862/my_face_recog/README.md

 ## Python Face Recognition framework based on face_recognition

-A web service for high-quality face recognition and some sample utility based on python "face_recognition" package, which is a good wrapper of dlib C++ library.
+A secure web service for high-quality face recognition and some sample utility based on python "face_recognition" package, which is a good wrapper of dlib C++ library.

 * web_service.py: web service for face recognition
 * utils/my_face_detect.py: webcam live face detect & landmark display sample running on Macbook